labdmitriy/labdmitriy.github.io/_posts/2022-05-21-distributions-vs-packages.md

 And all URLs are redirected to the URL with normalized distribution name as expected.

 **Installation**
-An interesting fact that you can install distribution replacing any punctuation char by hyphen, underscore and dot or change letters case.
+An interesting fact that you can install distribution replacing any punctuation char by hyphen, underscore and dot or change case of the letters.
 For example, the following commands will successfully install `python-reorder-import` distribution:
 ```python
 pip install reorder-pYtHoN.imports